Child Friendly Schools

 In 2013, Navitas, an Australian based university group, joined with Classroom of Hope and provided a grant to run the SFE program in the first 7 schools.
 In 2016, Navitas provided more funding to run the program in another 4 schools, and a second donor, Jam and Jelly Foundation, agreed to fund 1 school.
 For a summary of Child Friendly School achievements, see the CAD Annual Report

-Reduction of Student Drop Out Rates
+Reduction of Student Drop out Rates / School Improvements

 Below is a snapshot of work carried out by Classroom of Hope and CAD.
 If you are inspired, and want to donate to the Classroom of Hope program, click here.